OmenWild/home-assistant-z-wave-graph/README.md

 The trailing `+/-` next to the node_id (in brackets) indicates Z-Wave+ or regular.

-Any battery powered devices will have their battery level percent displayed next to the manufacturer.
+Any battery powered devices will be rectangles and will have their battery level percent displayed next to the manufacturer.

 ## Notes